Freedom First Notes Academy

 Are there group lessons as well as private?

-Do you teach other instruments apart from singing and guitar?
+Do you teach other instruments apart from singing?

 Not at this stage.
 However, we can recommend you to some great teachers of other instruments in the area.